Modern Slavery and Human Trafficking Statement

 2. About the Saga Group

-We provide products and services predominately tailored to members and other customers over the age of 50 in the UK.
+We provide products and services predominately tailored to customers over the age of 50 in the UK.
 Such products and services include insurance, cruises and package holidays, personal finance and the Saga Magazine.
-Central to the success of each of these operations are our 2,740 employees, all of whom strive to deliver exceptional experiences to our customers every day.
+Central to the success of each of these operations are our 3,137 employees, all of whom strive to deliver exceptional experiences to our customers every day.
 Our ‘Saga’ brand has been developed over the years to become a recognised and trusted brand among UK consumers aged over 50.

 3. Risk Assessments